Historic Zuni Pueblo Nineteenth Century Pottery Canteen with Birds

 Painted designs appear on the exterior in a pattern that circles the top of the canteen.
 A Zuni rosette design sits at the top, with its center landing at the canteen's peak.
 "A very distinctive feature on vessels of Zuni Polychrome is the sunburst of flower petals in a circular configuration.
 These have been described as rosettes or sunflowers: Zuni potters told Ruth Bunzel in 1924 and 1925 that the designs were called ‘hepakinne'sunflower' or painting on Salimopiya (katsina) mask."
 [Lanmon & Harlow 2008:167]

-This is a rare and beautiful example of this specific type of functional Zuni Pueblo pottery.
-All the examples of knob-handled canteens illustrated in Lanmon & Harlow (pp.350-51) are dated between 1870-1880.
+This canteen is a rare and captivating example of functional Zuni Pueblo pottery, a testament to the craftsmanship of its creators.
+Its design is reminiscent of the knob-handled canteens illustrated in Lanmon & Harlow (pp.350-51), all of which are dated between 1870-1880, further attesting to its historical significance.

 Condition: wear from handling and use, no restoration or repair